GRCLP1006 - Greece Cyclades

 • Ferry tickets

-• Transfer from the port of Serifos to the hotel in Livadi, round trip
+• Transfer from the port to the hotel on all islands (round-trip)

 Serifos